 If you want to serve it after baking just let it sit for about 10 before cutting it.

 Since oven temps vary it may need a bit more or less time in your oven.
-Just keep an eye on it so it doesn’t burn.
+Just keep an eye on it so it doesn’t burn while you are reheating either method.

-If you want to avoid having a slightly soggy crust then I would recommend the oven method.
+If you want to avoid having a slightly soggy crust then I would recommend the oven method as I explained here but again you can always go the microwave route.

 Two rich and delicious quiche recipes including Ham and Cheese and Spinach and Mushroom.
 Easy step by step for freezing included also.